Research

 2) Documenting the TEK of Native Americans

-We are collaborating with the University of Oxford, and Ethno-ornithology World Atlas in documenting TEK
+We are collaborating with the University of Oxford, BirdLife International, Maynooth University, and the Ethno-ornithology World Atlas in documenting TEK

 Through this effort we hope to bring TEK in mainstream conservation efforts.